-For your first game, collect one point each time you knock out a rival character or when one of your characters is adjacent to a rival when they are knocked out.
-Continue playing until one player has collected three points or until each player understands the rules of the game.
-After that, keep reading to learn how to play through the full Funkoverse experience by using scenario cards, items, companions, and by mixing games!
+For your first game, play until one player has knocked out one of their rivals.
+After that, keep reading to learn how to play through the full DC Comics Funkoverse experience by using scenario cards, and items, and by mixing games!